Jun-Pu/CMA-Net/README.md

     </em>
 </p>

-we propose CMA-Net, being similar to [SA-Net](https://github.com/PanoAsh/SA-Net), which consists of two novel cascaded mutual attention modules aiming at fusing the high level features from different modalities.
+we propose CMA-Net, being similar to [SA-Net](https://github.com/PanoAsh/SA-Net) and [SA-Net-V2](https://github.com/PanoAsh/SA-Net-v2), which consists of two novel cascaded mutual attention modules aiming at fusing the high level features from different modalities.
 Our proposed CMANet outperforms 30 state-of-the-art SOD methods on two widely applied light field benchmark datasets.
 Besides, the proposed CMA-Net is able to inference at a speed of 53 fps, thus being much faster than the top-ranked light field SOD methods.

 ------